Open once again from 10 October 2022 for the winter season – here’s what you can expect at “the world’s largest flower garden”

 We also recommend visiting in the coolest part of the year, at the start and end of the season, you can get a little bit of dieback.
 Visit outside of the main school holiday times for even fewer crowds – mid-January through to February weekdays are best.

-Yes, there are several different food outlets within the park, catering to all different tastes from Indian and Middle Eastern restaurants to more western-style food, ice creams, popcorn, you name it!
+Yes, there are several food outlets within the park, catering to all tastes from Indian and Middle Eastern restaurants to more western-style food, ice creams, popcorn, you name it!

 Note that barbeques are not allowed in the park, and no outside food and beverage is allowed (this has changed since the earlier seasons) – this will be checked by security on arrival.

-Yes, most of the park is well maintained, flat pathways.
-There’s a lot of walking involved so you will definitely be grateful for having a good stroller with you.
-There are only a few spots with stairs you may need to carry your infants but you can navigate the vast majority of the park with wheels.
+Yes, most of the park is well maintained, with flat pathways.
+There’s a lot of walking involved, so you will be grateful for having a good stroller.
+There are only a few spots with stairs you may need to carry your infants, but you can navigate the vast majority of the park with wheels.

 No, a seniors discount isn’t common in the UAE.
-Seniors, unless they have a disability and can be classified as a Person of Determination will need to pay full adult price at Dubai Miracle Garden.
+Unless they have a disability and can be classified as a Person of Determination, seniors will need to pay the full adult price at Dubai Miracle Garden.

 No, this is strictly prohibited.
 Anyone caught damaging the gardens or acting inappropriately in the gardens will be asked to leave immediately.

-You must apply to management in advance if you would like to take any sort of porfessional photos within Dubai Miracle Garden, this includes wedding shots, modeling, TV & marketing promotions,
+You must apply to management in advance if you would like to take any sort of professional photos within Dubai Miracle Garden, this includes wedding shots, modelling, TV & marketing promotions,

-The original design and development is by Al Ain-based Akar Lanscaping & Agriculture Company.
+The original design and development are by Al Ain-based Akar Landscaping & Agriculture Company.

 By all sources we can find, yes, it has the largest number of blooms of any flower garden in the world at an estimated 150 million blooms, 120 different species.
 The physical size of the gardens at 19 hectares is NOT the largest in square footage, they just pack the most in!

-Stay tuned as we understand season 10 in 2021/22 will see the opening of an extension to Dubai Miracle Garden – sure to make an already spectacular attraction even greater (we just hope they don’t hike the prices even further putting it out of reach for many tourists)
+Stay tuned as we understand future seasons will see the opening of an extension to Dubai Miracle Garden – sure to make an already spectacular attraction even greater (we just hope they don’t hike the prices even further putting it out of reach for many tourists)

 Dubai Miracle Garden has earned several Guinness World Records for the largest vertical garden (2013) and the world’s largest floral sculpture forming the shape of an Airbus A380 (2016) as well as the tallest (18m) Topiary Sculpture (2018).

-Your best choice may be staying at a hotel attached to or near to Mall of the Emirates and enjoying the public bus connection.
+Your best choice may be to stay at a hotel attached to or near to Mall of the Emirates and enjoy the public bus connection.
 We could recommend Sheraton Mall of the Emirates or at a lower budget but excellent value Rose Park Hotel Al Barsha.